-The British were the pioneers in the adaptation of carrier aviation to the jet era with the invention of the angle deck, steam catapults and the Optical (mirror) landing system.
-They couldn’t capitalize that advantage though because serious lack of funds -the Senior Service didn’t even have a specific air-refuelling platform- and vague policy.
-The inadequacy of its aerial assets didn’t helped either: the Sea Vixen entered service at beginning of 1960 after more than 10 years of development.
+The British were the pioneers in the adaptation of carrier aviation to the jet era with the invention of the angle deck, steam catapults and the optical (mirror) landing system.
+They couldn’t capitalize those advantages though due to serious lack of funds and vague operational policy.
+The inadequacy of the Fleet Air Arm (FAA) aerial assets didn’t helped either: the Sea Vixen entered service at beginning of 1960 after more than ten years of development.
 The US.Navy by then was introducing the redoubtable Mach 2 Phantom II into service.

-Not bad for a Beggar… de Havilland trademark’s twin boom shape never looked better.
+The Senior Service didn’t even have a specific air-refuelling platform so it had to do with their own fighters.
+Not bad for a beggar; de Havilland trademark’s twin boom shape never looked better.

-By the early 1950’s the U.S. Air Force took the threat of Soviet bomber attack over the Pole seriously.
-One of the idea to counter that was use the know how in air-to-air rocket taken from the Germans after WW2.
-Developed from the German R-24 air-to-air rocket,the Mighty Mouse Fold-Fin Aircraft Rocket (FFAR) saw service with the F-86D, F-94C and the Scorpion.
-One variant of Scorpion was the heavier armed of the three with its 104 FFARs placed in the nose of its tip tanks.
+By the early 1950s the U.S. Air Force took the threat of Soviet bomber attack over the Pole seriously.
+One of the idea to counter that was use the know-how in air-to-air rocket taken from the Germans after WW2.
+Developed from the German R.24 air-to-air rocket,the Mighty Mouse Fold-Fin Aircraft Rocket (FFAR) saw service with the F-86D, F-94C and the Scorpion.
+One variant of Scorpion was the heavier armed of the three with a total of 104 FFARs placed in the nose of its tip tanks.

 Fluent lines and wonderful nose under the Spanish sun.